-Denver Animal Care and Control (ACC), along with several animal welfare community organizations, have launched a Trap-Neuter-Release (TNR) program to help combat the feral cat overpopulation in Denver.
+Denver Animal Care and Control (ACC), along with several animal welfare community organizations, have launched a Trap-Neuter-Return (TNR) program to help combat the feral cat overpopulation in Denver.

 How You Can Help Community Cats

 Cats in your community are often feral cats.
 The difference between pet cats and feral cats is that ferals have had little or no contact with humans & are fearful of people and cannot be adopted.
 They have a home: the outdoors.
 There is a simple way you can help community cats: Trap-Neuter-Return (TNR).